4 Report Formatting

 Report formatting is very much enhanced by using variable attributes such as labels and units of measurement that are not considered in base R. Methods for better annotating output using labels and units are given below.

-This document can serve as a template for using R with Quarto; one can see the raw script by clicking on Code at the top right of the report.
 When one has only one output format target, things are fairly straightforward except some situations where mixed formats are rendered in the same code chunk.
 Click below for details.

 With Hmisc package version 4.8 and later and rms package 6.5-0 and later, rendering in html no longer requires results='asis' in chunk headers, and a chunk can mix plain text and html without any problems.
 The following applies to earlier versions.